 Bottom line is every home should have a security system set up – choosing the one that fits your budget and your needs may take a little research but it’s well worth the time and effort.

-When it comes to adding a security system in a home with senior occupants, the best advice I can give you is to make sure it’s a very simple thing to operate.
+When it comes to adding a security system in a home with a senior parent or elderly persons, the best advice I can give you is to make sure it’s a very simple thing to operate (which I can say that SimpliSafe is extremely easy to operate).

 Wearables For Seniors

-- Life Alert (almost everyone has heard of this!)
+- Life Alert (this is the panic button that almost everyone has heard of!)

-- GPS enabled watch from Apple (this particular one also has an anti fall alarm which is pretty cool!)
+- GPS enabled watch from Apple (this particular Apple watch also has fall detection technology which is pretty cool!)

 - Invisawear Smart Jewelry – I mentioned this above but it’s worth mentioning it again.
-This beautiful necklace is a piece of jewelry that is also a safety device!
+This beautiful necklace is a piece of jewelry that is also a help button (no monthly fee required)!

 In addition to the medical alert devices that we mention above, other types of technology is available for monitoring senior loved ones.